What is Internal Communication?

 3. Internal Wikis or Social Networking

-Known as a refined tool for filing personal information and information relating to projects, the internal wiki or networking or collaborative authoring is an effective platform of spreading news and information, creating knowledge, and replying to queries.
-Based on extreme creativity, the wikis are used for the virtue of shared ownership.
+Known as a refined tool for filing personal information and information relating to projects, the internal wiki or networking or collaborative authoring is an effective platform for spreading news and information, creating knowledge, and replying to queries.
+Based on extreme creativity, wikis are used for the virtue of shared ownership.
 These pedestals are worthy of information portals where multi-way communication takes place; the senior management, too, searches for useful content posted by subordinates, thus breaking the barriers and traditional silos.
 The employees can freely connect to senior management quite often.
-The companies prefer internal social networking for the sake of forming teams, knowledge repertoire, and initiatives among the employees.
+Thus, companies prefer internal social networking to form teams, knowledge repertoire, and initiatives among employees.

 - Utmost appreciation of employee requirements